 The cable management on the Ergotron HX consists of two velcro cable straps (at the top) and a cable channel with plastic cover (at the bottom).
 This setup works very well and I did not encounter any problems with it.

 I prefer this cable management system over that of cheaper monitor arms.
 These often come with plastic clips that come loose when a cable gets pulled.
 With the HX, there are no such issues.

 Also included with the arm are two extra velcro straps that you can use as spares.
 It doesn’t seem to me like these would wear out.
 But then again, this product is supposed to last for at least a decade.
 Maybe by that time I will find the need to replace the straps.

 - The Ergotron HX comes in two color options: white and polished aluminum.
 Based on the reviews I read, the polished aluminum version gets easily stained with fingerprints and smudges and is hard to keep clean.
 The white version version does not have this issue.
 It is painted with a powder coat that does not attract fingerprints.

 - Make sure that you use the monitor arm with a sturdy desk.
 Or a strong wall in case of the wall-mount version.
 When the arm is fully extended, there is a large force acting on the desk.
 With a flimsy desk this can cause problems.

 - Depending on the length of your current monitor cables, it is possible that you have to buy longer ones.
-There is quite some extra length needed with the arm extended.
+With the arm fully extended, there is quite some extra length needed.